python/devguide/triaging.rst

 Resolution
 ''''''''''
-Why the issue is in its current state (which is other than "open", usually).
+Why the issue is in its current state (not usually used for "open").

 * accepted
     Submitted patch was applied, still needs verifying (for example by